 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful and can require surgery if they do not pass on their own.
-Dr. Tapscott is a fellowship-trained board-certified urologist with extensive experience diagnosing and treating patients for kidney stones.
-Call (704) 766-1147 to schedule an appointment at her Huntersville, NC office today!
+Dr. Tapscott is a fellowship-trained board-certified urologist with extensive experience diagnosing and treating patients with kidney stones.
+Call to schedule an appointment at her sexual health clinic in Huntersville, NC today!

 Symptoms of Kidney Stones